 The Irish economy remained in a state of severe depression in 1820, with a large and growing population, little useful employment available, and famine always in the shadows.

 By contrast, in 1820 Scotland had a sound banking system.
 In the rest of the UK, including Ireland, banks were forced by law to be small and weak.
 Scotland had been allowed to develop along different lines.
 The Bank of Scotland’s special privileges had been abolished in 1716 and a strong joint stock banking system had been established.
-By 1826 there were three large multi-branch banks and 29 others in Scotland.
+By 1826 there were three large multi-branch banks and 29 other banks in Scotland.

 The need for reforms to the system outside of Scotland was recognised.
 The proposed changes were to be tested first in Ireland.
 In February 1821, discussions were opened with the Bank of Ireland on the restriction of its privileges, in an effort to stimulate development in the banking sector.